vasampavan/sorting-visualizer/README.md

 # sorting-visualizer

 This is a web-based Sorting Algorithm Visualizer built using HTML, CSS, and JavaScript.
-It allows you to visualize different sorting algorithms in real-time, including Bubble Sort, Selection Sort, Insertion Sort, Quick Sort, Merge Sort, and Heap Sort.
+It allows you to visualize different sorting algorithms in real-time, including Bubble Sort, Selection Sort, Insertion Sort, Quick Sort and Merge Sort.
 You can also control the speed of visualization and provide a custom array for sorting.

 link: https://vasampavan.github.io/sorting-visualizer/